AllenNeuralDynamics/aind-session/README.md

 >>> attached_sessions[0].raw_data_asset.name in attached_data_names
 False

-# a missing asset could then be attached to the current capsule (although this might not be advisable in a "Reproducible run"):
+# a missing asset could then be attached to the current capsule (this might not be possible or advisable in a "Reproducible run"):
 >>> aind_session.get_codeocean_client().capsules.attach_data_assets(            # doctest: +SKIP
 ...     capsule_id=os.getenv('OS_CAPSULE_ID'),
 ...     attach_params=[
 ...         codeocean.data_asset.DataAssetAttachParams(
 ...             id=attached_sessions[0].raw_data_asset.id,
 ...         ),
 ...     ],
-... )
+...     # attach_params can be provided as a dict: the model class is used here to illustrate which parameters are available ... )
 ```